Doing business with Medway Council

 - how we manage and monitor a contract

 We also hold an annual Meet the Buyer event so businesses can find out more about working with the council and about the opportunities available to them.

 What we buy

 The team supports council officers in following the rules when doing business with external organisations, getting value for money and buying what they have identified.
-Every officer of the council must comply with the Contract Procedure Rules whenever they take part in procurement.
+Every officer of the council must follow the Contract Procedure Rules when they take part in procurement.

 Buying for external organisations

 We have carried out a number of external procurements for other organisations, saving them time and money.
 For example, we provided Mid Kent College with an outdoor gym for 15% less than the price they were initially quoted.
 To find out if we can help you email email@example.com.